-In the Georgian press, Turkey is predicated as an unwelcoming country for refugees that looks like a prison to migrants.
-2016G2 notes that Turkey is not safe place for migrants to live there.
-2016G3 indicates that Turkey leads the situation, because Europe needs Turkish assistance.
-Turkey is however still perceived as inferior to Europe because it received a warning from Merkel to protect all standards related to refugees (2016G6).
+In the Georgian press, Turkey is predicated as an unwelcoming country for refugees, which looks like a prison for migrants.
+Articles note that Turkey is not a safe place for migrants to live in (2016G2) while Turkey leads the situation because Europe needs the former's assistance (2016G3).
+Turkey is however still perceived as inferior to Europe as it received a warning from Merkel to protect all refugees-related standards (2016G6).

-Arguments in the Georgian texts show that Turkey is now useful for and getting closer to the EU.
+Georgian texts contend that Turkey is now useful for and getting closer to the EU.
 Turkey will help Europe to handle the refugee crisis, while the EU will grant some benefits to Turkey.
 The texts also show that the EU is not going to change its views about ongoing prosecutions related to the media and political opposition in Turkey.

 The US texts seem to indicate the gap between Europe and Turkey has widened.
-On one hand, Europe is again predicated as increasingly inward-looking and xenophobic.
-The texts describe the rise of the right-wing parties across Europe boosted by populations increasingly wary of migrants (2016E2, 2016E3, 2016E6).
-On the other hand, Turkey is presented as increasingly repressive, dedemocratizing and de-Europeanising (2016E3, 2016E4) with articles denouncing the government's crackdown on the opposition (2016E7), particularly on the journalists (2016E1, 2016E6) and the war against Kurdish separatists (2016E3).
+On one hand, Europe is again predicated as increasingly inward-looking and xenophobic with the rise of rightwing parties across Europe boosted by populations increasingly wary of migrants (2016E2, 2016E3, 2016E6).
+On the other hand, Turkey is presented as increasingly repressive, de-democratising and de-Europeanising (2016E3, 2016E4) with articles denouncing the government's crackdown on the opposition (2016E7), journalists (2016E1, 2016E6), and the war against Kurdish separatists (2016E3).

-The US articles mainly discuss the deal through the topoi of universal values and law.
-They present the migration deal as symbolizing closer institutional cooperation of Europe with Turkey, whether they support it (2016E2) or not (2016E3, 2016E4, 2016E7).
-2016E2 calls the deal "sadly necessary" and "the best of some bad options", 2016E1 states "such was Europe's desperation", and 2016E3 argues it was a "show of support" to the Turkish regime.
-At the practical level, the texts however indicate the deal would be difficult to implement and suggest it would not lead to convergence.
+US media mainly discuss the deal through the topoi of law and universal values and present it as "sadly necessary", "the best of some bad options" (2016E2) or a "show of support" to the Turkish regime (2016E3).
+The underlying argument is that the deal will not lead to convergence.
 2016E5 contends Turkey did not obtain all the concessions initially discussed with the EU and quotes the British Prime Minister stating Turkey's membership was "not remotely on the cards".
 2016E7 highlights the tensions between Turkey and the EU during the negotiations of the agreement caused by the Turkish Prime Minister's discontent at the "EU leaders for allowing pro-Kurdish demonstrations" and the "European Council President defending the right to protest as a core European value".
 The article further quotes a former EU ambassador to Turkey claiming, "The Erdoğan government does not truly want E.U. membership".

 In the Russian sources Turkey is mostly predicated as being outside Europe.
 2016R1 states that Turkey does not belong to Europe spatially, in addition to raising questions about human rights and state violence.
 The EU is said to be begging the "intransigent" Turkey (2016R4).
-The EU is described as a "club of values" and not geopolitics, it is called "amorphous" and "incapable" (2016R4).
-The approach of Europe in the EU "untied the hands of Erdogan" leading the EU to fall into a "dangerous dependency on Turkey" (2016R6).
+The EU is described as "amorphous", "incapable", a "club of values" and not geopolitics (2016R4).
+The agreement "untied the hands of Erdoğan" leading the EU to fall into a "dangerous dependency on Turkey" (2016R6).

-When presenting EU-Turkey relations, the Russian articles either emphasize the difference between the EU and Turkey (2016R1, 2016R2) or focus on the diplomatic games/relations between the two (2016R3, 2016R5).
+When presenting EU-Turkey relations, the Russian articles either emphasise the difference between the EU and Turkey (2016R1, 2016R2) or focus on the diplomatic games/relations between the two and tensions over Kurdish demonstrations that occurred during the negotiations (2016R3, 2016R5).
 This difference is asserted to be ideological or value-based (2016R1, 2016R2, 2016R4).
-At the same time the cooperation between the EU and Turkey is presented as being beneficial to Turkey, because the refugee deal gives the country the potential to acquire a visa-free regime with the EU (2016R3) and the ability to control the EU's external borders (2016R5).
-The EU is described as disengaging itself from the crisis in Syria (2016R3), being forced to make a deal with Turkey (2016R1), and being blackmailed by Turkey (2016R4).
-In 2016R1 there are references to Kurdish demonstrations at the time of the refugee deal negotiations.
-The Kurdish insurgency threatens Turkish sovereignty, which is what Davutoğlu was unhappy about during the negotiations, because the demonstrations were not prevented from happening.
-2016R1 claims that Europe is ready to accept the refugees, and it is only the speed at which it is happening that needs to be regulated.
-This is contrasted to the way Turkey treats the refugee deal - as a political expediency (2016R1).
-On the other hand, 2016R4 asserts that refugees are not welcome in Europe, but that Europe is willing to take them with a bargain.
+At the same time the cooperation between the EU and Turkey is presented as being beneficial to Turkey while the EU is described as disengaging itself from the crisis in Syria (2016R3), being forced to make a deal with Turkey (2016R1), and being blackmailed by Turkey (2016R4)..